solidify/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/README.md

 - [Visual Studio Team Services)](https://www.visualstudio.com/team-services/)

 ## What you will need before the bootcamp?
-Before the bootcamp, we encourage you to make sure you have all the requirement software so you can concentrate on learning and not running installations.
-Make sure you get all the source code and install all the required software.
+We will use computer class at Tallinn Polytechnic with the required Software, so you will need positive energy and passion to join and go through the HOLs.

 ### Azure subscription
 If you don't own an Azure subscription already, you can create your free account today.
 It comes with 200$ credit, so you can experience almost everything without spending a dime.